dmabery/dltn.io/words/posts/12-rules-for-life.md

 - Someone living a life-lie is attempting to manipulate reality with perception, thought, and action, so that only some narrowly desired and pre-defined outcome is allowed to exist.
 - "A naively formulated goal transmutes, with time, into the sinister form of the life-lie."
 - If you don't believe in brick walls, you will still be hurt when you run headlong into one.
 Then you will curse reality itself for producing the wall.

-## Questions
-- Are you so sure the person crying out to be saved has not decided a thousand times to accept his lot of pointless and worsening suffering, simply because it is easier than shouldering any true responsibility?
-- What have I done wrong and what can I do to make things at least a little bit more right?